Gao-Gary/RestaurantFX/README.md

-Java Desktop Application built upon the JavaFX library, currently a work in progress
+Java Desktop Application built upon the JavaFX, currently a work in progress.
+Aims to simulate a simple restaurant management system

 Completed Features:
 - login/homepage transition with popups/tabbed view